-Data access, in specific, has transformed how businesses and industry organizations protect their most vital and needed assets and infrastructure.
+Data access in particular has transformed how businesses and industry organizations protect their most vital and needed assets and infrastructure.

 For warehouses, oilfields, grow houses, and other secluded industry sectors, entry and exit points are the first line of defense.
 With access control technology features, companies can take a proactive approach to secure certain areas from public or general personnel.
 Only trusted employees can be granted access.
 Additionally, key codes and remote control management can streamline protective solutions.
-Access control also works in favor of data breeches and technical systems.
+Access control also works in favor of preventing data breeches.

 4. Strong Security Systems

 New security systems combine machine learning, also known as A.I., with traditional means of monitoring and prevention of theft.
-Traditional security systems require heavy maintenance.
+Traditional security systems require heavy manual maintenance.
 Sifting through hours of footage can be costly.
 With advancing technologies and A.I., security systems can help identify malicious activity through behavioral and facial recognition.
-Additionally, systems like Twenty20 Solutions offer secure cloud drives and an integrated platform that allows visibility to the property along with access control and smart surveillance.
+Additionally, systems like the Twenty20 Solutions Novus™ IoT platform offer secure cloud drives and an integrated view that allows visibility to the property along with access control and smart surveillance.